smurfy/fahrplan/readme.txt

 - Basic gui
 - stations select dialog
 - c++ bindings with station search by name and gps
+- Seperate harmattan code
+- Add Desktop Test Interface (for testing the different backends only)

 What brings the future:
 ------------------------